saligrama/mathcountsgrading/README.md

 # mathcountsgrading
-Automated grading system for Mathcounts competition
+Automated grading system for Mathcounts competition.
+Please see http://github.com/saligrama/MCGExpression for parsing and arithmetic comparison functionality.